 Running a Sustainable Scenario

-You can enter a client's After-Tax Spending (ATS) to help determine how long your client’s money will last.
+You can enter a client's Base Expenses to help determine how long your client’s money will last.

 In some scenarios, it won't last as long as desired, while in others, the client may outlive their savings.